Guilhermefariareis/WorkShop/README.md

 create database pesquisa;

+# CRIAR A TABELA ELEITOR
+use pesquisa;
-CREATE TABLE IF NOT EXISTS eleitor ( id INT NOT NULL AUTO_INCREMENT, nome VARCHAR(255) NOT NULL, partido TEXT NOT NULL, imagem TEXT NULL,
+CREATE TABLE IF NOT EXISTS eleitor ( id INT  NOT NULL , nome VARCHAR(255) NOT NULL, partido TEXT NOT NULL, imagem TEXT NULL,